BillJr99/Ursinus-CS173/_pages/Assignments/Warmup/asmt-warmup.md

 10. Anything else you think I should know?
 11. Please attach **a headshot** picture to your message.
 I will use this to help get to know your name, but we will also use this in class to arrange groups.
 12. Please post a short introduction and a hello to the class on the Canvas Introductions discussion forum.
 There is also a Water Cooler discussion group that you can use for social discussions as well!
+13. Please post a reply to at least one person's introduction that does not yet have a response.
+If everyone has at least one reply, feel free to reply to anyone!
-13. We will be sharing work with each other through electronic means.
+14. We will be sharing work with each other through electronic means.
 To protect your privacy, you are welcome to use a pseudonym on your work in lieu of your name.
 Let me know if you'd like to use a pseudonym on your assignments, and what name you'll use.
-14. Are you thinking about majoring or minoring in Computer Science, Math, or Statistics?
+15. Are you thinking about majoring or minoring in Computer Science, Math, or Statistics?
 No pressure here - if the department hosts events for students, we'd be happy to share those opportunities with you if you are interested!

 ## Web Poll for Office Hours